 This project was completed in 2007.
-One manuscript has been submitted to a peer-reviewed journal and two additional manuscripts are in preparation.
+One manuscript has been published in a peer-reviewed journal.
 This project is administered by the Landscape and Wildlife Advisory Group (LWAG).

 5.2.5.3 SAA Sensitive Sites Characterization Project

 The purpose of this project is to document the distribution and characteristics of sensitive sites as described by the forest practices rules and to verify their use and habitat value for SAAs.
 The project will generate information on the characteristics of sensitive sites, validate the extent to which they are used by amphibians, and determine if other sensitive sites exist.
 Information from this project could result in changes to the sensitive site criteria in the rules to better focus buffer protection on areas important to SAAs.